openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 ## Relative imports

-The user asked how we can split our code across multiple files.
+Python allows you to reuse code from other files [by `import`ing it][pep-328].
+For functions, [relative imports][abs-vs-rel-imports] allow us to specify those resources relative to the file doing the import.
+This provides maximum flexibility because the import is then agnostic to how/where the package is installed, which is perfect for OpenFaaS functions.

 We're going to start by creating two more files:

 ```sh
 touch wordcount/stopwords